LaraKraemer/invoice-generator/README.md

 # PDF Invoice Generator
 I am currently learning Python!
 This is a project from my python bootcamp where I generate a pdf invoice file.
 As a data source I work with xlsx files.
+The focus of the lectures was on learning and further practising for-loops.

 If you like to automate your invoice process, clone this repo and have fun!